How to Keep Your Children Learning During the Holidays!

 - Create your own holiday cards using pictures, magazine clips, tinsel, and other decorations.

 - Construct a holiday mobile using a hanger, fishing line, and decorations that your kids attach to the line.
-An easy Google search will give you ideas.

 - Discover holiday-themed field trips, including museums, local events, parades, and more.